 - Implement RBAC group design tied to connector exposure, and revalidate group-to-connector mappings as Anthropic evolves the beta

-- Stand up OpenTelemetry monitoring before enabling agentic Claude Code features at scale
+- Stand up OpenTelemetry monitoring (Section 14) before enabling agentic Claude Code features at scale, confirm routines are covered, and leave content capture off unless it is disclosed and governed

 - Evaluate Claude Code Review for GitHub PRs as a security-positive feature